 Then I asked myself, how hard could it be to make one of these things?
 Not hard at all, as it turned out.
 All you really need for a basic patty are some black beans, bread crumbs, and eggs.
 Everything after that is up to your imagination.
 I threw this recipe together in a snap with a few pantry staples and leftovers in my fridge.

-Not only is it delicious, but it’s packed with protein, healthy fats, and complex carbs.
+Not only is it delicious, but it’s also low-fat and packed with plant-based protein and complex carbohydrates.
 Plus you have the satisfaction of knowing exactly what you’re putting into your body.
 (No more freezer mystery burgers for you, my friend.)